Climate change in Canada: Indigenous peoples

 The Inuit are also losing their access to ringed seal and polar bears, two key animals that are essential to the traditional Inuit diet.
 Climate change has led to drastic drops in the ringed seal population, which has led to serious harm to the Inuit subsistence winter economy.
 The ringed seal is the most prevalent subsistence species in all of Nunavut, with respect to both land and water.
 Without the ringed seal, the Inuit would lose their sense of ningiqtuq, or their cultural form of resource sharing.
 Ringed seal meat is one of the core meats of this type of sharing and has been utilized in this system for hundreds of years.
 With climate change, ningiqtuq would be drastically altered.
 Also, the ringed seal embodies the ideals of sharing, unity, and collectivism because of ningiqtuq.
 Its decline signifies loss of Inuit identity.
 The polar bear population is also declining because of climate change.
 Polar bears rely on ringed seals for food, so both of their declines are correlated.
 This decline is also harming ningiqtuq as polar bear meat is shared among Inuit.

 For the Gwichʼin people, an Anthabaskan-speaking First Nations in Canada, caribou are central to their culture.
 They have coexisted with the Gwichʼin for thousands of years.
 As a result, their entire culture is at immediate risk.
 Caribou numbers are rapidly declining due to warmer temperatures and melting ice.
 Sarah James, a prominent Alaskan Gwichʼin activist, said, "We are the caribou people.
 Caribou are not just what we eat; they are who we are.
 They are the stories and songs and the whole way we see the world.
 Caribou are our life.
 Without caribou, we wouldn't exist."

+Insurance claims

+Climate change has led to increased costs from insurance claims from more severe wildfires and storms.
+As of September 2024, eight of Canada's 10 costliest natural disasters have occurred since 2013, though this does not account for the 2024 floods in Toronto and Montreal, nor a massive hailstorm in Calgary.
+The most expensive loss has been the 2016 Fort McMurray wildfire, which cost $5.96 billion.